lifebit-ai/cloudos-cli/README.md

 **Option 1: using the REST API from your browser**

-1. Create a REST API UL from your repo URL:, by adding `/rest/api/latest` to the UR:
+1. Create a REST API URL from your repo URL by adding `/rest/api/latest` to the URL:

 ```
 Original URL: https://bitbucket.com/projects/MYPROJECT/repos/my-repo
 REST API URL: https://bitbucket.com/rest/api/latest/projects/MYPROJECT/repos/my-repo
 ```

-2. Use the REST API URL in a browser and it willgeneratee a JSON output.
+2. Use the REST API URL in a browser and it will generate a JSON output.

-3. Your `repository_project_id` is the value of `project.id` field.
+3. Your `repository_project_id` is the value of the `project.id` field.

 ![bitbucket project id](docs/bitbucket_project_id.png)